rashidzeb/linux-fim-tool/README.md

 # linux-fim-tool

-A lightweight file integrity monitoring tool for Linux web servers.
-Built in Python, runs entirely in user space, no root needed for the tool itself.
+A lightweight, user-space file integrity monitoring tool for Linux web servers, written in Python.
+No root required for the tool itself, no daemons, no kernel modules.

-This started as my MSc individual project at Bangor University and grew into something I think is actually useful for anyone running a small Linux server who doesn't want the overhead of Tripwire or OSSEC.
+This started as my MSc individual project at Bangor University and turned into something I think is genuinely useful beyond the academic context.
+The motivation was simple: existing FIM tools like Tripwire and OSSEC are powerful but carry a lot of operational weight that doesn't make sense for smaller deployments.

 ---

-## The problem it solves
+## The problem

-If you've ever managed a Linux web server, you've probably wondered at some point whether a config file changed, whether something got added to a directory it shouldn't have, or whether a cron job is still outputting what it used to.
-Existing tools like Tripwire and OSSEC can answer those questions, but they're built for enterprise environments.
-Getting Tripwire running properly takes the better part of an hour and requires root.
+Most sysadmins managing a Linux web server don't need an enterprise-grade intrusion detection suite.
+They need to know: did anything change?
+Was it supposed to?
+Tripwire answers that question, but it takes the better part of an hour to configure, requires root, and produces reports that take real expertise to read.
 OSSEC is even heavier.

-This tool does the same core job with a simple YAML config file and two commands.
-You point it at the files and directories you care about, it hashes them and saves a baseline, and on the next run it tells you what changed.
+This tool does the same core job with a YAML config file and two commands.
+You tell it what to watch, it hashes everything and stores a baseline, and on the next run it tells you exactly what changed.

 ---

 ## What gets detected

-Three change types are tracked:
+Three change types are classified:

-- **Added** - something that wasn't there before
+- **Added** - something present now that wasn't in the baseline
-- **Deleted** - something that was there and isn't anymore
+- **Deleted** - something in the baseline that's no longer there
-- **Modified** - something that's still there but the content changed (detected via SHA-256 hash mismatch)
+- **Modified** - content that exists in both but the SHA-256 hash no longer matches

-There's also support for monitoring command outputs, not just files.
-So if you want to know whether your open ports changed, or whether someone touched the crontab, you can monitor `ss -tuln` or `crontab -l` directly and it'll alert if the output differs from the baseline.
+Beyond file system paths, the tool supports monitoring command outputs directly.
+If you want to know whether your open ports changed, or whether someone modified the crontab, you configure `ss -tuln` or `crontab -l` as a monitored target and it'll flag any difference from the baseline output.
+This turned out to be one of the more useful features in practice, since a lot of meaningful system state doesn't live in a single file.

 ---

-## Why on-demand and not real-time

-The short answer is production servers.
-Running a persistent daemon that watches for filesystem events via inotify works fine on a development machine, but on a loaded web server it adds constant overhead and generates a lot of noise from normal activity.
-On-demand scanning is predictable, you can schedule it via cron at whatever frequency makes sense, and it doesn't sit in memory doing anything when you're not using it.

-Real-time monitoring under resource constraints is actually an open research problem and something I want to tackle in a future version properly, rather than just shipping a daemon that hammers the server.
+## Design decisions

+**SHA-256 over MD5 or SHA-1**: MD5 has been broken since 2004 and SHA-1 had its first practical collision in 2017.
+SHA-256 is secure, FIPS-approved, and supported natively in Python's standard library without extra dependencies.
+BLAKE3 is faster and looks promising, but hasn't been widely adopted in security tooling yet and lacks the audit history that matters in a security context.
+It's the obvious candidate for a future version.

+**On-demand scanning instead of a real-time daemon**: Event-driven approaches using inotify require a persistent process and tend to generate noise under normal server load.
+On-demand scanning is predictable, easy to schedule via cron, and has zero overhead between runs.
+The trade-off is deliberate.
+Continuous monitoring with acceptable resource overhead on production systems is actually an unsolved problem at scale, and it's one of the main directions this project is heading.

+**User space only**: Kernel-level monitoring frameworks like IMA offer stronger guarantees, but they require kernel modifications and elevated privileges, which introduces risks that often outweigh the benefits in standard web server deployments.
+Everything here runs as a normal user process.

+**Atomic baseline writes**: The baseline is written via a temporary file and `os.replace()` rather than writing directly to the target path.
+This means a crash or interruption mid-write can't leave a partially written baseline that silently corrupts future scans.

+**Self-verifying baseline**: A separate SHA-256 hash file is maintained for the baseline itself.
+Before any scan, the tool verifies the baseline hasn't been tampered with.
+Every baseline save is also appended to an append-only run log in JSONL format, giving you an audit trail of when baselines were created or updated.

+**Command sandboxing**: Commands configured for output monitoring are run with a restricted PATH and configurable timeout. stdout is captured and hashed; non-zero exit codes and timeouts are reported as job errors rather than silently failing.

 ---

-## Why SHA-256

-MD5 and SHA-1 both have known collision vulnerabilities at this point.
-SHA-256 is the sensible default: it's secure, well-audited, FIPS-approved, and supported natively in Python without any extra dependencies.
-BLAKE3 is faster but still hasn't been widely adopted in security tooling, so it's on the roadmap for a future version once it's more established.

----

 ## Architecture

-Six classes, each handling one job:
+The tool is structured around six classes, each with a single responsibility:

 ```
-ConfigManager        - reads and validates config.yaml
+ConfigManager        - parses and validates config.yaml at startup
-FileSystemMonitor    - walks configured paths, collects hashes and metadata
+FileSystemMonitor    - walks configured paths, records hashes and metadata
-CommandOutputMonitor - runs commands in a sandboxed environment, hashes stdout
+CommandOutputMonitor - runs commands safely, hashes stdout
-BaselineManager      - saves and loads baselines with tamper detection
+BaselineManager      - handles baseline persistence and integrity verification
-Comparator           - diffs the current state against the stored baseline
+Comparator           - diffs current state against the stored baseline
-ReportManager        - writes JSON report and prints console summary
+ReportManager        - writes JSON report and prints the console summary
-Orchestrator         - ties everything together based on the CLI command
+Orchestrator         - coordinates everything based on the CLI command
 ```

-Baselines are written atomically using a temp file and `os.replace()` so a crash mid-write can't corrupt your reference state.
-There's also a separate SHA-256 hash file for the baseline itself, so the tool can verify it hasn't been tampered with before running a scan.
+The modular structure makes components independently testable and means future extensions (different hash algorithms, new output formats, remote baseline storage) don't require touching unrelated code.

 ---